Skip to main content

 Multimodal Llm

-Vision, audio, and multimodal LLM integration patterns.
-Use when processing images, transcribing audio, generating speech, or building multimodal AI pipelines.
+Vision, audio, video generation, and multimodal LLM integration patterns.
+Use when processing images, transcribing audio, generating speech, generating AI video (Kling, Sora, Veo, Runway), or building multimodal AI pipelines.

 Reference high